jorgemanrubia/turbolinks_render/README.md

 - It's not a `get` request
 - It's not rendering json

-You can disable turbolinks for a given response:
+You can disable turbolinks on a given request with:

 ```ruby
 render turbolinks: false